thestraytech/.github/profile/README.md

 <img src="../assets/catconfused.png" width="200">

-## Nami is very lonely right now... :(
+## <name> is very lonely right now... :(
-Oh, he's our cute little cat maskot.
+Oh, she's our cute little cat maskot.
 Maybe let's wait till he gets some new buddies in our new projects?

 </div>